 On the other hand, the portfolios are smaller than the average robo-advosor ones.
 They're made up of low-cost iShares and Vanguard exchange-traded funds that cover just five to seven asset classes.
 They range from real estate, large-cap stocks (domestic and international), small-cap stocks, emerging markets, and corporate and government bonds.

 If that feels too restrictive, you might prefer to build your own portfolio without the help of a service like Acorns.
-Our trading service has blogs on how to invest in stock trading to get you started.
+Our trading service has blogs on how to invest in stock training to get you started.

 By simply downloading their free app and linking it to your Acorns Spend debit card, you can spend, save and invest all at the same time.